 This kind of flexibility comes naturally when you plan and communicate.
 Blocking time to message (directly or via group chats) makes everyone aware a “Slack meeting” is happening.

 Simply not turning up to traditional meetings and replying by Slack will cast a negative impression if it’s not agreed upon before.
 People may even think you’ve left the business.

 Instead, agree on principles and barriers for when it’s appropriate to have (and attend) a synchronous meeting vs what can be asynchronous.

 You May Also Like: 8 Benefits of Virtual Teams and How to Manage Them.

 Moving to asynchronous communication is easier than you think.
 In fact, you probably do a lot of it without realizing it.

 - Messages on collaboration apps like Slack or Microsoft Teams

-For a more conscious effort to embrace asynchronous communication, it’s not about merely using these methods but planning to use them to save time and increase productivity.
+For a more conscious effort to embrace asynchronous communication and collaboration, it’s not about merely using these methods but planning to use them to save time and increase productivity.

 Taking the example of working in different time zones but on the same project, it doesn’t make sense to force people together at 5.30 pm on a Friday if there’s a better option.